documentcloud/documentcloud/app/views/help/publishing.markdown

       });
     </script>

-Paste your code into a page on your website, and you'll see the set of documents appear.
+Paste this code into on your website, and you'll see the set of documents appear.

 <img src="/images/help/search_embed.png" class="full_line" />

-Clicking on a document will open it.
-If you've previously published the document on your website, we should have automatically detected it, and it will open there.
-If the document has not yet been published, it will open on DocumentCloud.org.
+Selecting any document to open it.
+If you've previously published the document on your website, we should have automatically detected its URL, and it will open at that URL.
+If the document is public but has not yet been published, it will open on DocumentCloud.org.
 If you're sure that you've published a document but it still opens on DocumentCloud.org, open the "Edit" menu, click "Published URL", and manually set the URL at which the document has been published.

 Still have questions about publishing documents?
 Don't hesitate to [contact us][].